Fish-MIP/FishMIP_extracting-data/Scripts/Creating_Your_Own_Mask_From_Shapefiles.md

     -   <a href="#loading-regions" id="toc-loading-regions">Loading regions</a>
 -   <a href="#plotting-merged-shapefile"
     id="toc-plotting-merged-shapefile">Plotting merged shapefile</a>
     -   <a href="#saving-lme-polygons-as-a-single-shapefile"
         id="toc-saving-lme-polygons-as-a-single-shapefile">Saving LME polygons
         as a single shapefile</a>
+-   <a href="#creating-a-multilayer-raster-mask-based-on-merged-shapefile"
+    id="toc-creating-a-multilayer-raster-mask-based-on-merged-shapefile">Creating
+    a multilayer raster mask based on merged shapefile</a>
+    -   <a href="#loading-input-rasters" id="toc-loading-input-rasters">Loading
+        input rasters</a>
+    -   <a href="#defining-function-to-create-rasters-from-shapefiles"
+        id="toc-defining-function-to-create-rasters-from-shapefiles">Defining
+        function to create rasters from shapefiles</a>
+    -   <a href="#applying-function-to-list-containing-all-shapefiles"
+        id="toc-applying-function-to-list-containing-all-shapefiles">Applying
+        function to list containing all shapefiles</a>
+    -   <a href="#saving-rasters-to-disk" id="toc-saving-rasters-to-disk">Saving
+        rasters to disk</a>
+-   <a href="#using-python-to-update-name-of-regions-in-netcdf-file"
+    id="toc-using-python-to-update-name-of-regions-in-netcdf-file">Using
+    Python to update name of regions in netcdf file</a>
+    -   <a href="#checking-results-in-r" id="toc-checking-results-in-r">Checking
+        results in R</a>
--   <a href="#extract-data-with-multipolygon-feature"
+-   <a href="#extracting-data-with-multipolygon-feature"
-    id="toc-extract-data-with-multipolygon-feature">Extract data with
+    id="toc-extracting-data-with-multipolygon-feature">Extracting data with
     multipolygon feature</a>
 -   <a href="#extract-data-from-raster"
     id="toc-extract-data-from-raster">Extract data from raster</a>